 Chad Driesbach is a User Experience Designer at Amazon.com.
 While he spends his days perfecting the experience of online shopping, he lays awake at night thinking about the role of technology design in humanity’s future, and mentally debating the pros and cons of focus chaining events in Axure.
 Chad holds a Master of Science in Human Centered Design and Engineering from the University of Washington.

-Max is a Principal User Experience Designer at REI.
-He has worked in-house and as a consultant to research and design mobile apps, kiosks, internal systems, product websites and campaigns.
+Max Eichbaum is a senior user experience designer at Amazon, a position he took after serving as a UX designer for REI, Expedia, and Smith/Ascentium.
+He has also worked in-house and as a consultant to research and design mobile apps, kiosks, internal systems, product websites and campaigns.
 Currently, his design interests lie in all things mobile.
 Max has a Masters of Science in Information Management from the University of Washington's Information School.
 His clients have included REI, USC, TopGolf, Microsoft, T-Mobile, Expedia, MasterCard, and Xerox.

 Christine is a well known WordPress, Social Media and Customer Relationship Management consultant living in Seattle WA.
 She regularly holds WordPress, SEO and CRM workshops as well as various speaking events.
 Christine has been involved with software, the Internet and Web Publishing for over 20 years but now develops almost exclusively in WordPress and other ‘Open Source’ technologies.